npm/policies/open-source-terms.md

     with code that can be used to display ads are fine.
     Packages that themselves display ads are not.

-3. Packages that themselves function primarily as ads, with only placeholder or negligible code, data, and other technical content.
+3. Packages that function primarily as ads, with only placeholder or negligible code, data, and other technical content.

 These examples are just examples.  npm will continue to